input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

 * `COPY_OUTPUT` : This FUNCTION serves as a shim of the original lib/rust `COPY_OUTPUT`
   to facilitate the SAVE of ARTIFACT from the target folder (mounted cache) into the image layer.
-  This FUNCTION will always trying to minimize the total size of the copued fileset, which result in a faster copy.
+  This FUNCTION will always trying to minimize the total size of the copied files, which result in a faster copy.

 ```Earthfile